Battery233/Tribbler/README.md

 ##### The `srunner` program

 The `srunner` (`StorageServer`-runner) program creates and runs an instance of your `StorageServer` implementation.
-Some example usage is provided below (this assumes you are in the `$GOPATH/bin` directory):
+Some example usage is provided below (this assumes you are in the `$GOPATH/bin` directory; note you will have to run the commands in separate terminals or in the background with &):

 ```bash
 # Start a single master storage server on port 9009.